-Long-term panretinal photocoagulation (PRP) treatment is recommended for patients who develop iris or retinal neovascularization.
-(II-, good quality, strong recommendation) Although PRP will not improve the visual acuity or field of vision, it will likely decrease vascular endothelial growth factor (VEGF) production and subsequent progression to iris neovascularization and neovascular glaucoma.
-Acutely, the provider may elect to initiate treatment with an intravitreal anti-VEGF agent (off-label indication) to supplement or to help facilitate PRP treatment.
+Panretinal photocoagulation (PRP) with or without anti-vascular endothelial growth factor (anti-VEGF) therapy is recommended for patients who develop iris or retinal neovascularization.
+Although PRP will not improve the visual acuity or field of vision, it will likely decrease VEGF production and subsequent progression to iris neovascularization and neovascular glaucoma.
+In acute cases, the provider may elect to initiate treatment with an intravitreal anti-VEGF agent (off-label indication) to supplement or to help facilitate PRP treatment.